matacoder/senior/README.md

 ## nosetests, doctests

 `nose2` is the successor to nose.
-It’s unittest with plugins.
+It's unittest with plugins.

 `nose2` is a new project and does not support all of the features of nose.
 See differences for a thorough rundown.

-`nose2`’s purpose is to extend unittest to make testing nicer and easier to understand.
+`nose2`'s purpose is to extend unittest to make testing nicer and easier to understand.

 nose2 vs pytest
 nose2 may or may not be a good fit for your project.